xwmx/pandoc-ruby/README.markdown

     @converter = PandocRuby.new('/some/file.md', :from => :markdown, :to => :rst)
     puts @converter.convert

 This takes the Markdown formatted file and converts it to reStructuredText.
+The first argument can be either a file or a string.

-You can use the `#convert` class method:
+You can also use the `#convert` class method:

     puts PandocRuby.convert('/some/file.md', :from => :markdown, :to => :html)